 In my free time, I am writing a textbook on problem-solving techniques, aimed at students taking part in Physics Olympiads and university freshmen.
 It will be specifically designed to debunk some common myths and correct many misconceptions often found in traditional teaching and textbooks.
 So far, I have written about 200 pages.
 I plan to finish by 2027.

 The Italian Physics Olympiad has been organized since 1987 by the Italian Association for the Teaching of Physics (AIF).
 Each year, two teams composed of the best Italian students are trained in preparation for the IPhO and EuPhO.
 In 2019, I joined the training courses organized by AIF as a trainer.
-After five years of collaboration, I earned a position on the national committee that organizes the Olympiad.
+After five years of collaboration, I earned a position on the national board that organizes the Olympiad.
 Our main tasks include designing theoretical and experimental problems for the various stages of the competition, evaluating contestants and coaching the two teams for the international competitions.
 Each year, roughly 30.000 high school students from all corners of Italy take part in the competition.
 The national finals take place in April in Senigallia, where there is also time to humiliate young contestants at beach soccer.

 Since 2018, a dedicated group of physics students from Scuola Normale Superiore has been organizing an annual one-week physics school for 24 handpicked Italian high school students.
 The aim is to prepare them for the Physics Olympiad while providing an introduction to bachelor studies, both in the classroom and the laboratory.
 Lecture notes and recordings are available on the website, in Italian.
-In 2019, the project received the prize "Didactics of Physics", presented annually by the Italian Society of Physics.
+In 2019, the project received the prize "Didactics of Physics," presented annually by the Italian Society of Physics.
 This project has been extremely important to me, as I met many people I care about.

-In 2023, after four years of preparation, my university colleagues and I gave birth to the first-ever Physics Team Competition, an annual event consisting of several stages held all across Italy and aimed at high school students.
+In 2023, after four years of preparation, my university colleagues and I gave birth to the first-ever Team Physics Competition, an annual event consisting of several stages held all across Italy and aimed at high school students.
 Every year, approximately 600 teams from all corners of Italy participate in the competition.
 The top 20 teams receive an invitation to the national finals, where the competition unfolds in person, resembling a sporting event.
 Here is the time-lapse of the 2024 final, can you spot the Easter egg?

 Here is a funny problem I created for the 2025 contest: "Captain Hector Barbossa has a special spyglass made up of two thin converging lenses aligned along the same axis.
 The peculiarity of his instrument is that the magnification does not depend on the distance from the observed object.
 If the two lenses are separated by 11 cm and the focal length of the lens closest to the eyes is 1.8 cm, what is the angular magnification of the spyglass?"

-Still in the pipeline, waiting for the plumber.
+(Still in the pipeline, waiting for the plumber)

 After building a treehouse and endless wooden soccer goals with my friends, I became interested in DIY.
 Now, besides gardening, climbing trees and chopping wood, I really enjoy tackling household issues, especially plumbing problems.
 In 2023, I almost got electrocuted after successfully fixing the motor of the washing machine.
 These are the risks of the trade!

-I was raised on Fantozzi films and Bud Spencer & Terence Hill movies, but my childhood hero was Nick "fucking" Cage.
-Over time, my tastes have changed.
-For the past few years, I’ve become a huge fan of Hitchcock’s works, and I've identified with some characters in Terry Gilliam's films.
+I was raised on Bud Spencer & Terence Hill movies, but my childhood hero was Nicolas Cage.Over time, my tastes have changed.
+In the past few years, I’ve become a huge fan of Alfred Hitchcock, Sergio Leone, and Terry Gilliam, and my favorite kind of cinema is thriller and horror, a genre whose peak, I believe, was reached by the Italian gialli of the 1970s, like Dario Argento's.
 Here are my favorite movies, more or less in order.

+When it comes to music, my favourite composers are Ennio Morricone, Piero Piccioni, Brian Wilson, and Ray Davies.
 During the pandemic, I discovered the fascinating world of Progressive Rock.
 Since then, I have become a huge admirer of bands like Yes, Caravan, King Crimson, early Genesis, RTF and VDGG.
 I enjoy playing their songs on the bass guitar, even though some are still too challenging.
 Here’s a list of my favorite music albums (not just prog), roughly in order.